 Human genius usually shows itself early in life.
 Hughes wrote his most famous poem, “The Negro Speaks of Rivers” (link to Poetry Foundation) his first summer out of high school.
 It drew immediate attention after being published in the NAACP magazine “The Crisis” in 1921.

 It’s a short beautiful poem that speaks to rivers representing civilization, Africa and America.
-He speaks of the Euphrates where Eurasian civilization began with farming.
-He speaks of the Congo, Africa’s second longest river, but the big river on the Atlantic.
-He speaks of the Nile, Africa’s longest river and the source of Egyptian civilization.
+He speaks of the Euphrates where civilization began with farming.
+He speaks of the Congo, Africa’s second longest river, the big river on the Atlantic.
+He speaks of the Nile, Africa’s longest river and the source of Nubian and Egyptian civilization, the world’s second great civilization.
 And the poet speaks of the Mississippi, North America’s great river.

 Harlem Renaissance Man